 - Fertilize every two weeks during summer and monthly during autumn.

-- Water plants deeply and let them take rest for 24 hours before and after fertilizing.
+- Water plants deeply and let them rest for 24 hours before and after fertilizing.

 - Wipe away fertilizers from leaves.